asacarter/node-shopify-api/README.md

 # Contributing

-Shopify has been kind enough to list this module on their [Official Documentation](http://docs.shopify.com/api/libraries/node?ref=grenadeapps).
-As such it is important that this module remain as bug free and up to date as possible in order to make the experience with node.js/Shopify as seamless as possible.

 I will continue to make updates as often as possible but we are more than happy to review any feature requests and will be accepting pull requests as well.